hwayne/hacker-test-history/README.md

 ####  0033 Have you ever digitized a picture?

+Image scanners had existed for a long time (famous [Lenna](https://en.wikipedia.org/wiki/Lenna) image is from 1973), but when the test was written, easy to use flatbed scanners weren't common or affordable.

+To answer yes one would have to either have access to what was specialist hardware, or try to get a reasonable result with a hand scanner.

 ####  0034 Did you ever forget to mount a scratch monkey?

 A "scratch pad" is a notepad used for unimportant notes, a "scratch disk" is a storage device containing no important data; the idea is that if you're about to do something that might damage important data, you unmount the important disk and mount a scratch disk so that if something does go wrong, nothing of value is lost.